gonzalofranetovic/theme-academic-cv/content/project/2justice_meritocracy_chile/index.md

 ---
-title: Social Segregation and Attitudes Toward Inequality - Unraveling the Influence of Socioeconomic Status and  Diversity of Social Networks Across Contemporary Societies
+title: Distributive justice and subjective social position - Does meritocracy justify income inequality?
 summary: An example of using the in-built project page.
 tags:
   - Source Themes